jsr6720/jsr6720.github.io/_posts/2010-10-27-postgres-dynamic-trigger-mirroring.md

 ---
 layout: post
 author: James Rowe
 title: "Postgres dynamic trigger — mirroring"
 date: "2010-10-27 00:00:00 -0400"
+category: software
-tags: 2010 wordpress txcowboycoder postgreSQL 4D plpythonu python triggers
+tags: 2010 txcowboycoder PostgreSQL 4D python
 uid: da92199e-dcc3-4fa2-b07a-86315309977f
 ---

 ## Postgres dynamic trigger — mirroring

 This is a companion post to the [4D mirroring](http://txcowboycoder.wordpress.com/2010/10/20/mirroring-data-to-another-database/) The approach to this problem, is to have data from the source mirror itself out to a target and accept changes from that mirror system back.
 All sql based INSERT UPDATE and DELETE operations are to send their changes to the target.

 It is very important to stress this is only used for Postgres UPDATE statements sending data back to the source.
 It does however provide an example of iterating over all the fields in a table using the python dict that is populated in `TD["new"]` and `TD["old"]`.

 Limitations* Requires `plpythonu` language installed on postgres

 * Not designed to handle `DELETE`
 * Not designed to handle `INSERT` can do so with UUID (not until 4Dv12)
 * This is a work in progress, but it is a starting point I hope

 **Iterate over table fields via python**

 You could even do a dictionary compare to find the difference between `TD["new"]` and `TD["old"]`.

 ```